Local Variables and Function Arguments for Native Crash Reports

 Take a look at the screen grab below from our myConsoleCrasher application

-You can use our public database to explore this example crash.
-Click on this link to view the example crash.
+You can use our public database to explore some example crashes.

-We're pretty flippin’ jazzed about the opportunities this new set of data provides our C++ users.
+We're pretty excited about the opportunities this new set of data provides our C++ users.